 Whether a doctor works at a military hospital or a civilian hospital, they are responsible for treating their patients under equal standards of care.
 Victims of physician negligence at naval hospitals should not be afraid to pursue claims against these educated and respected professionals.
-At the Jacksonville, Florida, law firm of Cronin & Maxwell, we represent active duty members of the military, retirees and their family members in medical malpractice suits against doctors and naval medical facilities in the U.S., and around the world.
+At the Jacksonville, Florida, law firm of Cronin & Maxwell, PL, we represent active duty members of the military, retirees and their family members in medical malpractice suits against doctors and naval medical facilities in the U.S., and around the world.

 If you have been hurt, or lost a loved one due to physician or hospital failures, contact our Jacksonville law office for a free initial consultation.
 We can help you hold a naval hospital or physician fully accountable for their actions.